kriti-rai/outfits-on-the-go/README.md

 ## Installation:

-- You can install Rails by running `$ gem install rails` if you don't have it already
+- If you don't have Rails, install by running `$ gem install rails`
 - Fork and clone this repo
 - Run `$ bundle install` to install all required dependencies
 - Run `$ rake db:migrate` to make all database migrations